 Once you know which platform you want to work with, decide on a host.
 I recommend anyone other than Bluehost (I’m not even linking to them.
 Just know I won’t even work with clients who are hosted with them anymore.)
 I’ve been fine with GoDaddy, but I have referred friends to New Blog Hosting.
 They have great service, and are a smaller business.
 The rates are fantastic.
 I just happen to have all of my domain names with GoDaddy and my hosting goes back to 2001.
 I’ve been a little lazy to move it.

 Decide on a theme!
 If you are on WordPress (the self hosted kind – and from here on out just know I’m only talking about the self-hosted WordPress), I love, LOVE Pretty Darn Cute Designs.
 I’ve used Lindsay’s themes for about 3 or so years, and I use them on clients sites.
 She offers excellent tutorials to walk you through setting up your theme!
-You can save $15 on her themes with the code prettythankful (And this is an affiliate link, but I promise that she is highly recommended.
-Look in my footer – I’m using her design right now.)
+(Look in my footer – I’m using one of her themes right now.)

 Photo Editor: I use Photoshop for some editing projects, but I’ve come to rely on PicMonkey for SO much over the past two years.
 They have good filters, fun graphics and overlays, and a good selection of fonts already available (if you don’t have something you already love on your harddrive – it pulls fonts from both places.)

 Pinterest Scheduler: I’ve been using Tailwind for the past year and have been so pleased with how easy it is to schedule a month or more in advance, and the results I’ve seen since implementing Tailwind.
 Want to try it out?
 Use my link for your first month free.